Lawn Care - How to avoid a Mossy lawn

 Repeat this procedure every spring until conditions improve.

-This task is best not done in summer when the underlying soil can be rock hard.
+This task is best not done in summer when the underlying soil may be rock hard.

 Soil too acid:

-Some kinds of moss prefer an acid soil, as do some of the finer lawn grasses.
+Some types of moss prefer an acid soil, as do some of the finer lawn grasses.

 Check the soil pH, and apply either ground chalk, ground limestone or an alkaline fertiliser such as Nitro-chalk.